 Viewing angles also differ: OLEDs maintain color and contrast even when viewed from the side, while LCDs (particularly TN and VA panels) suffer from shifting tones.
 For multi-angle displays, like medical monitors or kiosk screens, OLEDs may have the upper hand.

-3. Color Accuracy in Critical Applications
+3. Color Accuracy in Embedded Applications

 In use cases like radiology or surgery, color fidelity isn’t just a bonus — it’s a necessity.
 OLEDs offer pinpoint control over brightness per pixel, enabling rich, true-to-source image rendering.
 But LCDs are closing the gap thanks to technologies like Quantum Dot LCD, which boosts brightness and color consistency.

 Proper calibration — via gamma correction and white balance adjustments — can enhance either technology, but OLEDs often need less adjustment out of the box.
 That said, high-end medical LCDs still dominate the professional display market due to their stability and cost-performance ratio.
+When comparing LCD vs OLED, color accuracy often comes down to calibration requirements and display consistency over time.

 OLEDs offer infinite contrast by completely disabling light output from black pixels.
 This results in unmatched clarity during dark scenes, ideal for high-dynamic-range content.